mdn/browsercompat/api.md

 * Is Persona a good fit for creating API accounts?
 There will need to be a process where an MDN user becomes an API user, and a way for an API user to authenticate directly with the API.
+* Is there a use case for a single **feature** being associated with multiple **feature-sets**?
+If not, we might be able to combine the two types into a single structure, and remove half the view variants.
+* I wasn't able to bring in the concept of changesets - linking several edits by a single user into a logical unit.
+Authentication might be abused for that purpose - log a user in, all the edits with that session token are one session.
+Maybe.

 ## To Do